top of page

 When the “United” States Block People From Getting Treatment

-It is a strange thing to live in a country called the United* States and realize just how disjointed, divided, and bureaucratically fractured our healthcare system truly is.
+It is strange to live in a country called the United States and realize just how disjointed, divided, and bureaucratically fractured our healthcare system truly is.
 Nowhere is this more painfully obvious than in mental health and substance-use treatment.
-We’re talking about when a person’s survival can depend on something as arbitrary as a state line.
+A person’s survival can depend on something as arbitrary as a state line.

 Massachusetts and New Hampshire have cities very close to one another.
 People commute across the border daily.
 They shop, work, visit family, seek medical care, and attend community events without ever thinking twice about it.

-When a person is trying to seek treatment across this border, it is more difficult than scaling a
+However, when a person tries to seek treatment across this border, it becomes a daunting task.

 A person with NH Medicaid cannot get treatment in a MA facility, even if the bed is open and the crisis is urgent.